 basic contemporary latkes (hash browns, Erdäpfelpuffer, Röstis or Pommes Darphin)

-and 1 teaspoon (6g) salt per quart (liter) boiling water
+- and 1 teaspoon (6g) salt per quart (liter) of boiling water

 - Parboil potatoes.
 Preferably a day ahead, scrub the potatoes thoroughly.
 Bring enough water to a boil in a pot to cover the potatoes by an inch (2,5 cm).
 Add 1 teaspoon (6g) of salt per quart (liter) of water.
 Put the potatoes in the water and par-cook them for approx. 10 minutes or until they start to be cooked on the outside, but are still almost raw inside.
 Drain the potatoes and immediately plunge them into ice water.
 Let them cool.
 (Don’t refrigerate if you do this ahead of time.)